JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

-# QuDirac objects as data structures
+#  Accessing/Assigning Coefficients of QuDirac Objects
 ---

-Under the hood, QuDirac's `Ket` and `OpSum` types use `Dict`s to map labels to coefficients.

-There are few important things to keep in mind when working with these structures:

-- All state labels are of type `StateLabel`.
-- All operator labels are of type `OpLabel`, a composite type that holds two `StateLabel`s (one for the Ket, and one for the Bra).
-- Because the label --> coefficient map is stored as a `Dict`, the components of a QuDirac object are unordered.

----
-#  Accessing and assigning coefficients
----

 **States**

 ---

+Given a state `k`, one can access the coefficient of one of `k`'s basis states by calling `getindex(k, label)` where `label` is the label of the desired basis state.
-Julia's `getindex` function has been overloaded to allow coefficients of a state to be accessed by the basis states' labels, and is generally faster than using inner products for coefficient selection:
+This is generally faster than using inner products for coefficient selection:

 ```julia
 julia> k = normalize(sum(i->d" i * | i > ", 1:3))